The Gladiator (play): Legacy

 The Gladiators legacy was a success from its very first performance.
 Its theatrical acclaim can be attributed to the appeal of its star, Edwin Forrest, in conjunction with the story of the oppressed seeking freedom from despotism.
 The story not only capitalized on the success of the American Revolution but it fed from the cultural and societal mood of the time.
 By subtly tying the story of Roman slavery to that of African American slaves, Bird created a framework through which he could express his human equality views.
 As a result, The Gladiator became a cornerstone of American dramaturgy awarding Bird his righteous place as one of the most acclaimed playwrights of the early 19th century.
-Having been performed over 1000 times, The Gladiator’s longevity attests to the universality of its central story touching on themes ranging from freedom and family to the sacrifice sometimes required to achieve societal rather than individual goals.
+Having been performed over 1000 times, The Gladiators longevity attests to the universality of its central story touching on themes ranging from freedom and family to the sacrifice sometimes required to achieve societal rather than individual goals.

 Not only is the story of The Gladiator a universally appealing tale, but Forrest's foresight in having such a play custom fitted to his ability is also an important aspect of the legacy of this work.
-In fact, The Gladiator’s "Spartacus was perfectly conceived to meet the actor's strengths" and completely suited to "Forrest's Roman figure and actions".
+In fact, The Gladiators "Spartacus was perfectly conceived to meet the actor's strengths" and completely suited to "Forrest's Roman figure and actions".
 Spartacus is "loud, dynamic, and anti-aristocratic" which perfectly suited Forrest's image.
 With Forrest talents and physical abilities determining the course of the play, it is one of the first instances where a particular actor's skills and physique dictate the tone and content of a theatrical offering.
 Today, theatrical vehicles are often created to fit the needs and desires of many superstars and even up- and comers who are believed to be worth the time and financial investment.